ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 | Rock                     | 0.613 s | -43 % |
 | Manual parallelisation   | 0.451 s | -26 % |

-Being able to do this seems to be a great advantage of using a query-based architecture.
+Being able to do type check modules in parallel on a whim this seems to be a great advantage of using a query-based architecture.
 The modules can be processed in any order, and any non-processed dependencies that are missing are processed and cached on an as-needed basis.

 ThreadScope shows that the CPU core utilisation is improved, even though the timings aren't as much better as one might expect from the image: